 Until recently, Canada's orientation has been largely Global North focused, as reflected by the Comprehensive Economic and Trade Agreement (CETA).
-It is of note that non - governmental organizations (NGOs) have been highly critical of CETA's negative impact on health, specifically by its potential contributions to the non-communicable disease epidemic (European Public Health Alliance, n.d.).
+It is of note that non-governmental organizations (NGOs) have been highly critical of CETA's negative impact on health, specifically by its potential contributions to the non-communicable disease epidemic (European Public Health Alliance, n.d.).
 As such, a recommendation can be made to ensure that future Canada-EU partnerships actively consider health in their creation and implementation of policy.
 In view of geopolitical developments, CETA has gained new importance in the EU-Canada relationship.

-There is a high consensus on many global health issues between the EU and Canada.
-These issues include support of a pandemic treaty and support for sexual and reproductive health rights (SRHR) (although this support does not extend to all individual EU member countries).
-There could be many opportunities to expand Canada - EU global health cooperation, especially following the announcement that Canada will expand its diplomatic presence in Central and Eastern Europe, and also in view of the fact that the EU has decided to revise its Global Health Strategy by November 2022 (MacKinnon, 2022; Prime Minister of Canada Justin Trudeau, 2021a).
+There is a high degree of consensus on many global health issues between the EU and Canada.
+These issues include support of a pandemic treaty and support for sexual and reproductive health rights (although this support does not extend to all individual EU member countries).
+There are many opportunities to expand Canada-EU global health cooperation, especially following the announcement that Canada will expand its diplomatic presence in Central and Eastern Europe (MacKinnon, 2022; Prime Minister of Canada Justin Trudeau, 2021a).
+The EU released their revised Global Health Strategy in November 2022, presenting an ideal opportunity for Canada to partner on the three identified EU global health priorities: investing in the well-being of all people, reaching universal health coverage, and combatting current and future health threats (European Commission, 2022).